updated on May 10th, 2019

 Ohio has been touted as one of the most haunted states in the U.S. If you like touring spooky locations, you will love meandering through this Midwest state with your friends and stopping off to see the sights.
 For devotees of haunted houses, ghosts and other haunted places, you will find a rich history in every part of Ohio.
 Many of the haunted places in Ohio allow visitors, offer haunted tours in October, and some locations offer year-round treks.

 Franklin Castle, Cleveland, Ohio

 This Gothic mansion in Cleveland, known as Franklin Castle, has been called the most haunted spot in Ohio.
 It has a long and strange history chock full of ghost lore.
 For many years, tales have been told of lights that spin on their own, doors that explode off hinges and electrical circuits that behave erratically.
 Some people hear the sounds of a crying baby and have seen a woman dressed in black staring from a window in a tower room.
 There are stories of murders in this house as well as other dark deeds.
-You can tour Franklin Castle as part of Haunted Cleveland Ghost Tours schedule.
+If you want your own ghost sighting, take a Franklin Castle tour as part of Haunted Cleveland Ghost Tours schedule.

 Hemphill Road, Roundhead, Ohio